 June through September in Tel Aviv generally see temperatures consistently in the 80s and very humid.
 The good news is that most places in Israel have air conditioning and Tel Aviv has nine miles of wonderful beaches.
 Be careful in June and July, as there can be jellyfish in Israel – this map can help guide you as to where there have been recent sightings.
 Unfortunately I did get stung during our last visit!

-Still and all, if you like the beach Tel Aviv can be a great choice during the summer.
+Still and all, if you like the beach summer might be the best time to visit Tel Aviv.
 There’s a lively scene at all hours and plentiful lounge chairs and umbrellas available for rent at rock-bottom prices.

 Jerusalem can be just as hot as Tel Aviv in the summer, but fortunately its inland location and higher elevation make the climate much drier.
 The evenings are especially pleasant for strolling around while enjoying stunning views of the ancient city walls.